 Hours of Operation and Location

 The Recycling Center is open Thursday – Monday between the hours of 8am and 3pm.
-The station is closed on Tuesdays, Wednesdays, & Holidays.
-Please check the Brewster web page for announcements about holiday closings and alternative hours we are open, if any.
+The station is closed on Tuesdays, Wednesdays, and Holidays.
+Please check the Brewster home page for announcements about holiday closing and potential alternative hours.

 201 Run Hill Road, Brewster, MA 02631 (map & directions)

-Hazardous waste from small business “Very Small Quantity Generators” maybe be disposed of at cost by arrangement.
+Hazardous waste from small business “Very Small Quantity Generators” maybe disposed of at cost by arrangement.

 The Brewster Recycling Center also maintains an old/unused paint collection program.
-Old or unused paints, at least 3/4s full or more may be brought, to the station where others may find them useful.
-All remaining paint is then shipped to a reuse facility or are used as a fuel source.
-Oil-based and water-based paints are accepted, but cannot be mixed.
+Old or unused paints, at least ¾ full or more, may be brought to the Recycling Center.
+All paint that is not reused by other patrons of the Recycling Center is then shipped to a facility to be recycled.
+Oil-based and water-based paints are accepted but cannot be mixed.
 Please see one of the attendants for access to the Paint Recycling Shed.
-Please note that the Paint Recycling Shed will be closing at the end of November and will reopen in April.
+Please note that the Paint Recycling Shed is open from April 1st through October 15th.
 This is also a good way to eliminate potentially hazardous/problematic materials from your home.
 Smaller amounts may be disposed of by pouring over cat litter or other soluble material and then thrown away with household trash.

 The Recycling Commission page has a guide to resources for recycling as well as composting and reuse of material.

-More information about recycling possibilities is available at the recyclesearch.com/profile/ma website.
+More information about recycling possibilities is available at the Beyond the Bin website.